• Skip to main content

 Week 4 – Finishing Touches

-In these last seven days, we will work on the finishing touches so that you can look at your wonderful landscaping with pride.
+In these last seven days, we will work on the finishing touches so that you can look at your excellent landscaping with pride.

 Day 24 – Clean Your Windows